Food Addiction Help: Help with Food Addiction Recovery

 Refined, processed foods trigger the addictive response in people who are genetically predisposed to the disease of addiction to food.
-If you don't think carbohydrates are mood altering, think back to a big, heavy Thanksgiving dinner.
+If you don't think carbohydrates are mood-altering, think back to a big, heavy Thanksgiving dinner.
 You may have felt sleepy or lethargic afterward.
-Possibly you experienced depressed mood or irritability.
+Possibly you experienced a depressed mood or irritability.

 Therefore, food addiction recovery is built upon making appropriate food choices on a daily basis.
 "Since food addicts in recovery have to eat every day, there is an ongoing need to check the content of the food eaten with the goal to use only food that is free of substances that will trigger the disease," says food addiction treatment specialist, Kay Sheppard, M.A.
 The result of good food choices is a body free of all substances that will trigger an addictive response.

 Abstinence, according to Sheppard, is planning what to eat and eating what is planned.
 This is the foundation of food addiction recovery upon which a successful life is built.

 Abstinence is achieved by the elimination of compulsive eating, volume eating, under eating, addictive eating, and all of the substances that will trigger an addictive response.
 These include highly refined carbohydrate foods, high-fat foods, and personal trigger foods.

 Sheppard advises people who want food addiction help to take a look at the addictive substances in a general way.

 - All addictive substances have gone through the refinement process.

 Where Food Addicts in Recovery Can Get Food Addiction Help